-Royal Enfield is the most global acting Indian manufacturer and the only one active both in North America and Europe, with remarkable performance.
+Royal Enfield is the most global-acting Indian manufacturer and the only one active both in North America and Europe, even with remarkable performance.

 Royal Enfield is a company 100% controlled by the Indian conglomerate Eicher.
 Located in Chennai (India) is among the largest motorcycles company worldwide.
 The history of this company started at the at the beginning of the 20th century.
 Indeed, in 1901 Royal Enfield brought to the market its first motorcycles.

 In 1949 K. R. Sundaram Iyer launches Madras Motors to import British motorcycles within India’s territory.
 Besides Norton and Matchless machines, he sells Royal Enfields.

 In 1952 Madras Motors receives an order from the Indian Army for 800 350cc Bullets.
 At the beginning of 1953, the shipping arrived in India and they proved to be a great success because of their hardy and easy to maintain aspects.
 Johnny Brittain won the prestigious Scottish Six Days Trial on his 350cc Bullet, “HNP 331”.

 In 1955 the Redditch company became partner of Madras Motors and they founded ‘Enfield India’.
 They engaged in the construction of a purpose-built factory at Tiruvottiyur, near Madras.

 In 1956 the Tiruvottiyur factory opened and Bullets began to be manufactured under license.
 The early production was based on machines that came from England in sets subsequently assembled in Madras.
 A total of 163 Bullets were built by the end of that year.